 The Basis of Cognitive Therapy

 Cognitive therapy is also based upon the principle that emotions are a critical piece in helping people deal with their thoughts, attitudes, and beliefs about themselves and the world around them and the behaviors that follow.
-Sierra Tucson utilizes cognitive therapy in conjunction with other therapies that best meet the needs of each patient.
+Sierra Tucson utilizes cognitive therapy in conjunction with other therapies that best meet the needs of each resident.

 Cognitive therapy was developed in the 1960s by Aaron T. Beck, a psychiatrist who is credited with a number of advancements in the treatment of depression.